paulocsanz/voluntary-servitude/README.md

 # Voluntary Servitude

+*Uses system allocator by default, jemmaloc can be enabled with the 'jemmaloc' feature*

 - Currently only implements a thread-safe appendable list with a lock-free iterator

 FFI implementation available, C examples are in **./examples** folder